 Yes, you absolutely can!
 I usually use about half the sauce to make two pizzas, and once cooled, pop the rest into these take-out containers.
 You could also just place it in zip-top bags if you’d like and freeze it flat.
 That way you can stack your bags.
 You can keep the sauce in the refrigerator for about a week, and it lasts for 3 months in the freezer.

 - On freshly made lazy no knead pizza dough

 - As a sauce for my cheesy garlic pull-apart bread

 - On my Detroit-style pizza (a family fave!)

 - As a sauce for my pull-apart garlic roll wreath

 - 2 tablespoons olive oil

-- 1/4 cup grated onions (or finely diced for chunkier texture)
+- ¼ cup grated onions (or finely minced)

 - 1 teaspoon dried basil

-- In a medium saucepan over medium heat, add the olive oil, grated onions, oregano, basil, and red pepper flakes.
-Allow the oil to cook the ingredients for 3-4 minutes, stirring as necessary.
-Add the garlic and continue to cook for another minute.
+- AROMATICS: In a medium saucepan placed over medium heat, heat the olive oil, grated onions, oregano, basil, and red pepper flakes.
+Allow them to cook for 3-4 minutes, stirring frequently so nothing sticks or burns.
+Add garlic and continue to cook for another 30 seconds to a minute.